Philatelic.ai Free beta

 Graders compare the opposing margins: top versus bottom, and left versus right.
 A stamp with a 80/20 imbalance (one margin four times the other) centers far worse than one with a 55/45 split.
 Modern grading reduces this to a consistent judgment of how balanced the margins are on both axes, then folds it into the overall grade alongside soundness and eye appeal.

-Our PreGrader does something similar automatically: it locates the design within the stamp and scores how balanced the margins are, then uses that as one input among many.
+Our PreGrader does something similar automatically: it locates the design within the stamp and scores how balanced the margins are, then feeds that in as one input among many, weighing it alongside soundness and eye-appeal signals like color and freshness, the same three factors a professional grader combines.
 You don't have to measure anything yourself.

 What "well centered" looks like at each level